How to Resolve a Cheque Bounce Disputes: Legal Remedies under Section 138

-Legal Resolution for Cheque Bounce Disputes
+Legal Support for a Cheque Bounce Dispute under Section 138

 The client reached out to a criminal lawyer for legal advice and court representation in a cheque bounce disputes case involving their relative.
 The problem arose when their relative ordered cloth on credit but never received the goods, and a cheque they issued for payment later bounced.